-The lead registrant must update and submit to ECHA by no later than 6 months from the date when the registrant becomes aware of information that could lead to other or different risks for human health or the environment caused by the substance they manufacture or import.
+The lead registrant must update and submit to ECHA by no later than 6 months from the date when the registrant becomes aware of information that could lead to other or different

 It is recommended that regular literature searches should be performed by Lead Registrant/consortia to identify relevant information in the context of REACH, e.g., change of PNEC/DNEL, classification.
 The new knowledge can also come from within the company, e.g., biomonitoring or own environment observations.